Shrinkage to Infinity: Reducing Test Error by Inflating the Minimum Norm Interpolator in Linear Models: Results

 \subsection{Obtaining a Consistent Estimator Through Data Splitting}

-In order to obtain consistent a consistent estimator, we make use of data splitting\footnote{With additional assumptions on the dependence between $\eps$ and a draw of the data, it is possible to obtain concentration for $\theta_{MN}$ when $(1+\sigma^2)nr(n)=o(1)$.}.
-Through this procedure we create an estimator $\theta_{ds}$ for the unknown vector $\beta$.
+In order to obtain a consistent estimator, we make use of data splitting\footnote{With additional assumptions on the dependence between $\eps$ and a draw of the data, it is possible to obtain concentration for $\theta_{MN}$ when $(1+\sigma^2)nr(n)=o(1)$.}.
+Although cross-validation type approaches are common in ridge regression techniques \citep{liu2020ridgeregressionstructurecrossvalidation, Delaney01041986}, we use the data splitting primarily to create an estimator $\theta_{ds}$ for the unknown vector $\beta$ by taking advantage of an averaging like effect which allows us to obtain consistent estimators and concentration.
+We do use a hold-out estimation technique to estimate the optimal inflation constant.
 We define the data splitting procedure and calculation of $\theta_{ds}$ as follows:

 \begin{definition} Let $X$, $Y$, and $\vec\eps$ be from Def. \ref{def:regress_setup}. \begin{enumerate} \item Let $N\in\mathbb{N}$ to be the number of data splits. \item For $1\leq i\leq N-1$, $X^{(i)}:=(x_{(i-1)\lfloor \frac{n}{N}\rfloor+1},...,x_{i\lfloor \frac{n}{N}\rfloor})$. \item $X^{(N)}:=(x_{(N-1)\lfloor \frac{n}{N}\rfloor+1},...,x_{n})$. \item Let $\vec{\eps}^{(i)}$ and $Y^{(i)}$ be the elements of $\vec\eps$ (resp. $Y$) corresponding to the elements in $X^{(i)}$. \item Let $\theta^{(i)}_{MN}:=(X^{(i)})^T((X^{(i)})(X^{(i)})^T)^{-1}Y^{(i)}$. \item Let $\theta_{ds}:=\sum_{i=1}^{N-1}\theta_{MN}^{(i)}$ \item Let $c^*=\arg\min_c G(c\theta_{ds})$ \end{enumerate} \end{definition} At first glance, the use of data splitting to obtain better results in this anti-regularization setup seems contradictory.
-Much of the literature has focused on the regularization properties of data splitting (\cite{pmlr-v151-muecke22a, 10.1162-neco.1997.9.5.1163, bagging_regularizes}).
+Much of the literature has focused on the regularization properties of data splitting \citep{pmlr-v151-muecke22a, 10.1162-neco.1997.9.5.1163, bagging_regularizes}.
 In the context of data splitting in kernel ridge regression, \cite{pmlr-v30-Zhang13} found that each ``local'' estimator (the estimator on the subset) is anti-regularized and required a positive ridge penalty to be optimal.